 Salivary gland swelling is commonly associated with mumps, happening in about 30% to 40% of mumps infections.
 It usually begins approximately 48 hours after the start of other symptoms such as fever and headache.

-Tumors.
-Several different types of tumors can affect the salivary glands.
+Tumours.
+Several different types of tumours can affect the salivary glands.
 They can be cancerous (malignant) or noncancerous (benign).
-The two most common tumors are pleomorphic adenomas and Warthin’s tumor.
+The two most common tumours are pleomorphic adenomas and Warthin’s tumour.

-Warthin’s tumor is also benign and affects the parotid gland.
-Warthin’s tumor can grow on both sides of the face and affects more men than women.
+Warthin’s tumour is also benign and affects the parotid gland.
+Warthin’s tumour can grow on both sides of the face and affects more men than women.

-About half of people with Sjögren’s syndrome also have enlargement of the salivary glands on both sides of the mouth, which is usually painless.
+Sjögren’s syndrome.
+This is a chronic autoimmune disease in which cells of a person’s immune system attack the salivary and other moisture-producing glands, leading to dry mouth and eyes.
+About half of people with Sjogren’s syndrome also have enlargement of the salivary glands on both sides of the mouth, which is usually painless.

 Treatment for Salivary Gland Problems